Yes !! You can own property in Mexico.

 And we are here to help you make the process easy and understandable.
 We will be with you step-by-step and introduce you to all the people and resources.

-The Mexican bank trust is an instrument commonly used for non-Mexican nationals, such as U.S. citizens and Canadians, to purchase coastal land in Mexico.
-This bank trust in Mexico is known as a "fideicomiso" Most people use the term "bank trust" simply because it is easier to pronounce than fideicomiso, but when talking in Spanish, you should expect to hear and use the term "fideicomiso.
+The Mexican bank trust is an instrument commonly used for non-Mexican nationals, such as U.S. citizens and Canadians, to purchase coastal properties in Mexico.
+This bank trust in Mexico is known as a "fideicomiso" Most people use the term "bank trust" simply because it is easier to pronounce than fideicomiso.

 How Does the Trust Work?